Rocky Mountaineer train journey

 - Toilets in each coach

-- Reclining dome level seats with extended leg room
+- Reclining dome level seats with extended leg room in the upper level

 - Gourmet meals served in a lower level dining room

-- Exclusive outdoor vestibule
+- Exclusive outdoor viewing platform

 Duration: 1 night rail journey tour